 Woman arrested, hostage injured during police incident in Lethbridge

-Lethbridge police say a woman has been arrested as a result of a "high risk incident" at a law office in the city's south end.
+Lethbridge police say a woman has been arrested as a result of a "high risk incident" at a law office downtown.

-Officials say around 1:30 p.m., police were called to respond to a situation involving a business in the 400 block of Fifth Street South, which is the location of the Melcor Centre.
+Officials say police were called to a situation involving a business in the 400 block of Fifth Street South, near the Melcor Centre, Thursday afternoon.

 There are few details about what happened, but police say a woman was arrested after an employee at the Lethbridge Legal Guidance Society was taken hostage inside the building.

-The worker suffered life-threatening injuries as a result and was taken to hospital for treatment where she is in serious but stable condition, police said in a release issued early Thursday evening.
+The worker suffered life-threatening injuries and was taken to hospital for treatment.

 -